Relationships are an Important part of Life. Whether this be Friendships, Lifelong Partners, Work Colleagues and Acquaintances

 Reflect back your understanding of the other person’s needs, interests, and concerns.
 Attempt to negotiate win-win solutions.

-Establishing boundaries and priorities go hand in hand because they both help manage interpersonal relationships in the workplace.
-Together they go a long way toward establishing productive work environments based on trust.
-Competent and credible leaders understand these principles and consistently model them for their staff.
+Establishing boundaries and priorities go hand in hand because they both help manage interpersonal relationships in the workplace and in your personal life.
+Understanding and establishing your boundaries and priorities go a long way toward establishing productive work environments, amicable, close personal relationships based on trust, honesty, compassion and commitment.

 Grazly M.S., LMFT, J., Is that the reason I get abused?
 Learn how to create and